ChanthMiao/ghc-wiki-mirror/building/preparation/mac-osx.md

 By default GHC tries to link to a system installed GMP lib, but depending on how you wish to distribute the resulting applications, its worth considering either using one of the non GMP integer libs.
-If you're OK with static linking GMP into the GHC RTS, you can add the line
+If you're OK with static linking GMP into the `ghc-bignum`, you can add `--with-intree-gmp` to your `./configure` command-line.

-`libraries/integer-gmp_CONFIGURE_OPTS += --configure-option=--with-intree-gmp`

-to you `mk/build.mk` file  (which hosts all your other build system config preferences also.)

 ## Supporting Older OS X versions with your build